Key college application deadlines for 2026

 The Free Application for Federal Student Aid (FAFSA) usually opens on October 1 every year.

-For the 2025-26 school year, the FAFSA is currently available; the deadline for submitting the FAFSA is 11.59 p.m.
-Central time (CT) on June 30, 2026.
+For the 2026-27 school year, the FAFSA opened October 1, 2025 and the deadline for submitting the FAFSA is 11.59 p.m.
+Central time (CT) on June 30, 2027.

-For the 2026-27 school year, the FAFSA should open October 1, 2025 and the deadline is projected to be June 30, 2027.
+For the 2027-28 school year, the FAFSA should open October 1, 2026 with a deadline of June 30, 2028.

-Although the FAFSA isn’t technically due until June 2026, colleges and universities will have their own financial aid deadlines if you’d like to be considered for institutional grant aid.
+Although the FAFSA isn't technically due until June, colleges and universities will have their own financial aid deadlines if you'd like to be considered for institutional grant aid.

 Always check your college's FAFSA deadlines to ensure you're submitting them on time.
 It's a good idea to complete the application as soon as it becomes available.

 Several states have their own financial aid forms as well.
-If you’re applying to a school, grant, scholarship, or other financial aid program that considers your state’s financial aid form, it’s important to complete these as soon as they become available.
+If you're applying to a school, grant, scholarship or other financial aid program that considers your state's financial aid form, it's important to complete these as soon as they become available.

 For example, Florida has the Florida Financial Aid Application (FFAA) which opens on October 1.
 The FFAA is required for the Bright Futures program.
 Although the FFAA and Bright Futures program submissions aren't technically due until August 31, the program has an early evaluation date of January 31.